springload/react-accessible-accordion/README.md

 This is a work in progress.
 Feel free to contribute.
 [Try a demo now](https://springload.github.io/react-accessible-accordion/).

+If you like accessible components, feel free to check this other repo [react-accessible-modal](https://github.com/springload/react-accessible-modal).

 ## Usage

 First, grab the package from npm: